 - How can I foster a sense of equanimity in any life situation?

-- How can I increase the daily deep-work hours without losing the quality of sleep?
+- How can I increase the daily deep-work hours without losing sleep quality?

 - How can I help to create a culture that rewards long-term thinking and curiosity?